rspamd/rspamd.com/doc/migration.md

 ## Migrating to Rspamd 1.6.0

 Due to implementation of the new milter interface, there is an important incompatible change that you might need to handle if you use `rmilter_headers` module.
 This module has been renamed to `milter_headers` and the according protocol section is now named `milter` instead of `rmilter`.
-If you configured this module inside `local.d/rmilter_headers.conf` or in `overrid.d/rmilter_headers.conf` then you don't need to undertake any actions: these files are still loaded by the renamed module.
+If you configured this module inside `local.d/rmilter_headers.conf` or in `override.d/rmilter_headers.conf` then you don't need to undertake any actions: these files are still loaded by the renamed module.
 Otherwise, you need to change section name from `rmilter_headers` to `milter_headers`.

+Milter_headers module now skips adding headers for local networks & authenticated users by default; this can be re-enabled by setting `skip_local = false` and/or `skip_authenticated = false` in the module configuration; or alternatively you could set `authenticated_headers` and/or `local_headers` to a list of headers that should not be skipped.

+[Proxy worker](({{ site.url }}{{ site.baseurl }}/doc/workers/rspamd_proxy.html) has been added to the default configuration and listens on all interfaces on TCP port 11332.
+If you don't need it you can set `count = 0` in `local.d/worker-proxy.inc`.

 This release removes the config split for systemd/sysv platforms.
 If you have custom init scripts you should ensure that these use `rspamd.conf` rather than `rspamd.sysvinit.conf`.
 If you use systemd and prefer to log to the systemd journal, you should add the following to `local.d/logging.inc`: